 The Public Registry is crucial for land title security.
 All privately owned land in Costa Rica, has a number.
-This is called the “Folio Real.” the first number of the folio real, corresponds to the province in Costa Rica, where the property is located: 1 is for San José, 2 is for Alajuela, 3 is for Cartago, 4 for Heredia, 5 for Guanacaste, 6 for Puntarenas, and 7 for Limón.
+This is called the “Folio Real.” the first number of the folio real, corresponds to the province in Costa Rica, where the real estate asset is located: 1 is for San José, 2 is for Alajuela, 3 is for Cartago, 4 for Heredia, 5 for Guanacaste, 6 for Puntarenas, and 7 for Limón.
 After the province number, the folio real is followed by several other identification numbers.
 Finally a sequence with three numbers, which are generally three zeroes, indicate if the property is completely owned by a person, or if its divided in rights, in a tenancy in common.

-If you have you wish to buy property in Costa Rica, and you have your money overseas, then an Escrow Agreement is highly recommended.
-I recommend Secure Title Costa Rica, as an escrow agent.
-Purchase moneys, will be held in Escrow, until the notarized purchase agreement is signed.
+The same goes for buying property in Costa Rica.
+If your have your money overseas, then an Escrow Agreement is highly recommended to do the closing.
+As an attorney, I have bee involved in countless real estate closings.
+I have a few distinguished escrow companies I recommend, since I have worked with them in the past, to provide my clients with a secure transaction.
+Purchase moneys, are held in Escrow, by the escrow agent, until the notarized purchase agreement is signed.
 At that moment, the money will be released to the seller.
-In these manners, the property transfer will be done smoothly, whether you are the seller or the buyer.
+By these guidelines, the property transfer will be done smoothly, whether you are the seller or the buyer.

 The notary public does this by filing a certified copy of the notarized purchase agreement, in the Public Registry.
 There are transfer taxes that must be paid and legal stamps (timbres).

-As I stated previously, it’s customary for the buyer to pay for all transfer costs.
+As I stated previously, it’s customary for the buyer to pay for all real estate transfer costs.
 So if you sell property in Costa Rica, you won´t have to worry about this.
 However, you will be responsible for paying the “Capital Gains Tax”, but this is another matter.
 If you have a real estate agent, you will need to pay his realtor comission.
 It´s customary for the seller, to pay for the realtor´s comission.
 Once you become the real estate owner, you should learn about several property taxes that must be paid.

 When the public scripture (escritura de traspaso) is signed as the purchase, you will have to pay for several things.
 Firstly, the notary public fees.
-But to get the real estate property registered in your name, you must pay the corresponding property transfer tax and the Registry Stamps.
+But to get the real estate asset registered in your name, you must pay the corresponding property transfer tax and the Registry Stamps.
 All these things must be paid to have the property you bought duly registered to your name.
 Sadly, there have been instances where unscrupulous notary publics do not register the properties.
 This is why the choice of a notary is essential.
 This is why the buyer always chooses the notary public.

 An option to purchase agreement is what we call a “pre-contract.”
 It´s a contract to prepare another one: the future property sale agreement.
 If you are still negotiating the property sale, and still need time, then an option to purchase agreement is a good idea.
-This is a way to “tie” the property to the future sale.
+This is a way to “tie” the asset to the future sale.
 A good faith deposit is customary, but not necessary.
 Earnest money is give to the seller, per the option to purchase agreement.
 The idea is to demonstrate your seriousness about buying the real estate property.
 If the sale doesn´t happen, then the seller must return the earnest money deposit to you, unless otherwise stated in the contract.

 Never judge a book by it´s cover, goes the saying.
 The same can be said about contracts.
 Many people believe, that just because the contract says “option to purchase”, then that must be, because it says so.
 However, the content of the contract is what matters.
-You should remember, that in Costa Rica, a sale is perfected, by mere consent, if these two things are involved: the sellers consent to sell an asset for a price, and the buyer´s consent to buy said asset for that price.
+You should remember, that in Costa Rica, a sale is perfected, by mere consent, if these two things are involved: the sellers consent to sell an asset for a price, and the buyer´s consent to buy a house for that price.
 If these two things are present, in an “option to purchase agreement”, in reality what has happened is a property sale, not an option to buy property.
 These things are important to know, to avoid headaches and even litigation.